The late Frank Ackerman was a Senior Economist at Synapse Energy Economics.

-Dr. Ackerman is an economist with extensive experience in analyzing the economics of waste, pollution, and energy.
-He has written extensively about the economics of climate change, critiques of cost-benefit analysis, and other environmental issues.
-He is a founder and member of the steering committee of Economists for Equity and Environment (the E3 Network).
-He received his Ph.D. in economics from Harvard University, and has taught economics at Tufts University and at the University of Massachusetts.
+Dr. Ackerman was an economist with extensive experience in analyzing the economics of waste, pollution, and energy.
+He wrote extensively about the economics of climate change, critiques of cost-benefit analysis, and other environmental issues.
+He was a founder and member of the steering committee of Economists for Equity and Environment (the E3 Network).
+He passed away in 2019.

 As a senior researcher at the Tellus Institute in Boston (1985-95), Ackerman worked as an expert witness and consultant for numerous state agencies involved in energy regulation, the development of solid waste policies, and other issues.
-He has worked extensively with EPA's Office of Solid Waste; at their request, he wrote the first draft of the interagency statement, "Recycling...for the Future: Consider the Benefits."
+He worked extensively with EPA's Office of Solid Waste; at their request, he wrote the first draft of the interagency statement, "Recycling...for the Future: Consider the Benefits."
 The statement was published by the White House Task Force on Recycling, and distributed by the Office of the Federal Environmental Executive until 2001.
-He co-authored three recent reports (lead author on two) to the North American Commission on Environmental Cooperation, on environmental impacts of economic integration under NAFTA.
-He also directed a recent study for the United Nations Framework Convention on Climate Change, analyzing the data submitted by national agencies on greenhouse gas emissions from waste management activities.
+He co-authored three reports (lead author on two) to the North American Commission on Environmental Cooperation, on environmental impacts of economic integration under NAFTA.
+He also directed a study for the United Nations Framework Convention on Climate Change, analyzing the data submitted by national agencies on greenhouse gas emissions from waste management activities.

-Ackerman has worked closely with environmental advocates on a number of issues, including: detailed comments on arsenic regulation, and on stormwater runoff regulation, developed with the Natural Resources Defense Council; analysis of Clean Water Act 316(b) regulations (governing power plant cooling water intake systems) developed with Riverkeeper; ongoing work on the economics of replacing toxic chemicals, with Coming Clean, the national anti-PVC coalition, and with the Alliance for a Healthy Tomorrow, a Massachusetts anti-toxics coalition; and critiques of the environmental impacts of current and proposed free trade treaties, in cooperation with groups concerned about the impacts of globalization.
+Ackerman worked closely with environmental advocates on a number of issues, including: detailed comments on arsenic regulation, and on stormwater runoff regulation, developed with the Natural Resources Defense Council; analysis of Clean Water Act 316(b) regulations (governing power plant cooling water intake systems) developed with Riverkeeper; work on the economics of replacing toxic chemicals, with Coming Clean, the national anti-PVC coalition, and with the Alliance for a Healthy Tomorrow, a Massachusetts anti-toxics coalition; and critiques of the environmental impacts of current and proposed free trade treaties, in cooperation with groups concerned about the impacts of globalization.

 After receiving a Ph.D. in economics from Harvard University, Dr. Ackerman began his career as a founder and editor of Dollars & Sense magazine, writing monthly commentaries on the state of the U.S. economy.
 He subsequently taught economics at the University of Massachusetts.
 At Tellus Institute from 1985 to 1995, he was frequently an expert witness on energy regulation; he was also one of the developers of a Third World energy planning model, which he used in Brazil and Zambia.
 Other work at Tellus included economic analysis of solid waste planning options for state agencies, for New York City and other municipalities, and for international agencies.
 Dr. Ackerman was the principal investigator for Tellus Institute's widely cited life cycle analysis of the comparative environmental impacts of packaging materials.

-Since 1995, at Tufts University's Global Development and Environment Institute (GDAE), Ackerman has served as director and lead editor for several volumes of the institute's Frontier Issues in Economic Thought series; he has taught statistics, introductory economics, and environmental economics in the Tufts graduate program in public policy; and he has launched GDAE's Research and Policy program, applying the institute's alternative, socially and environmentally engaged perspective on economics to practical policy issues.
+Since 1995, at Tufts University's Global Development and Environment Institute (GDAE), Ackerman served as director and lead editor for several volumes of the institute's Frontier Issues in Economic Thought series; he taught statistics, introductory economics, and environmental economics in the Tufts graduate program in public policy; and he launched GDAE's Research and Policy program, applying the institute's alternative, socially and environmentally engaged perspective on economics to practical policy issues.